 When and how will the distributions be made?

-The MCA distributions will be remitted via electronic funds transfer (EFT) by September 2021 and first quarter of 2022, using the banking information the liquidating agent has on file.2 If the credit union previously provided its EFT information to the NCUA and no changes are required, no further action is needed.
+The MCA distributions will be remitted via electronic funds transfer (EFT) by August 31, 2021, using the banking information the liquidating agent has on file.2 If the credit union previously provided its EFT information to the NCUA and no changes are required, no further action is needed.
 If NCUA does not have your EFT information or you are unsure, please complete the authorization agreement for EFT payments (opens new window) to make necessary updates.
 If the NCUA does not have EFT information on file, we will reach out to distribution recipients to complete the authorization agreement for EFT payments.
 The liquidating agent will work with each non-credit union distribution recipient to ensure timely receipt of the distribution.Close and return to top

 Who will receive the planned August 2021 distributions?

 U.S. Central, Members United, and Southwest member capital holders of record with the liquidating agent will receive MCA distributions.
 After accounting for mergers, purchases and assumptions, and liquidations, over 1,800 active credit unions will receive a distribution.Close and return to top